wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/general-recommendations-for-react-secure-coding.md

 ## Direct DOM Access
-Accessing the DOM to insert the content into DOM nodes directly should be avoided.
-So it is highly recommended to apply a proper sanitization when `findDomNode()` and `createRef` to access rendered DOM elements directly to inject content via innerHTML and similar properties.
+Avoid accessing DOM to insert the content into DOM nodes directly.
+It is highly recommended to apply proper sanitization when `findDomNode()` and `createRef` access rendered DOM elements directly to inject content via innerHTML and similar properties.

 !!! bug error "Example Incorrect Usage"
     ```js